-With the newsletters we provide information at regular intervals about the program and the activities of the Berlin Biennale for Contemporary Art and/or KW Institute for Contemporary Art.
+With the newsletters, we provide information at regular intervals about the program and the activities of the Berlin Biennale for Contemporary Art and/or KW Institute for Contemporary Art.
 To be able to receive these mailings you need a valid e-mail address.
 The e-mail address given by you will be checked to ensure that you are indeed the owner of the given e-mail address, or that its owner has authorized receipt of the mailings.
-To this end, after sending your newsletter subscription enquiry, you will receive an e-mail at the given address with a request for confirmation.
+To this end, after sending your newsletter subscription inquiry, you will receive an e-mail at the given address with a confirmation request.
 A link to unsubscribe from the newsletter can be found at the end of every newsletter.
 In accordance with legal requirements, your e-mail address will be deleted when you unsubscribe from the newsletter.

 Rights of Persons Affected